VanceCole/simplefog/README.md

 - Currently incompatible with the module "GM Scene Background" when a GM layer is active

 # Bugs and Feature Requests
-Please ping me on discord @vance#1935
+Please create a github issue on this repository.